cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

     }
   }

-More information on custom analyzers and the **es_mapping.json** file is available in the User Guide chapter on Knowledge Base.
+More information on custom analyzers and the **es_mapping.json** file is available in the :ref:`User Manual <userguide>`.
 Example mapping files for a variety of use-cases and content types are also provided.

 Evaluation Metrics
 ~~~~~~~~~~~~~~~~~~